Witzelfitz/weather-app/README.md

 - Fetches and displays weather data for Bern, Zürich, and Chur
 - Unique styling and look and feel for each city
 - High contrast and readability for users older than 50
+- Clickable elements for each city section
+- Hover effects for clickable elements

 ## Setup and Run